bnlrnz/filter_pcap/README.md

 ## Usage
 usage: ```filter_pcap.py [-h] (-r PROTOCOL [PROTOCOL ...] | -k PROTOCOL [PROTOCOL ...]) <input_file>```

 Filters pcap or pcapng files.
-You can specify if packages of specific protocols (see scapy.ls() for supported protocols) should be kept or removed.
+You can specify if packets of specific protocols (see scapy.ls() for supported protocols) should be kept or removed.
 The output file will be placed besides the input file (e.g. test.pcap -> test_filtered.pcap)

 positional arguments: